Log In

 4. Be respectful: Treat others how you want to be treated.
 Dress in a manner appropriate for class; please be fully clothed with both a top and bottoms on and sit upright for the class.
 Treat the teacher and your classmates with respect.

 5. Engage & Participate: Contribute to a class environment in a way that is safe and welcoming for learners and teachers from all backgrounds, beliefs, and locations.
 Take responsibility for making each class a great learning experience for yourself and your classmates: participate, stay on topic, and avoid distractions.
-Check for private messages from your educator and respond back promptly.
+Check for private messages from your educator and respond promptly.

 OUTSCHOOL CODE OF CONDUCT: